 Looking for the biggest pancakes you will ever see?
 Or are you a bacon fan like we are (guilty) and curious how the food —especially the pork belly and prime angus beef patties — taste?

-Biscuit and Hogs is a local eatery in Meridian that managed to open their doors in June of 2020, despite the crazy times.
-They not only provide food all day, but great Happy Hour specials 7 days a week.
+Biscuit and Hogs is a local eatery in Meridian that managed to open its doors in June of 2020, despite the crazy times.
+They not only provide food all day but great Happy Hour specials 7 days a week.
 We’ve been there several times for breakfast and dinner and love the food, service, and supporting local.

 9. Roaring Springs Water Park